akimd/bison/examples/d/README.md

 The usual calculator.

 ## d/calc.y
-A richer implementation of the calculator.
+A richer implementation of the calculator, with location tracking.

 <!---